 Proverbs 31:9 says: ‘Speak up and judge fairly; defend the rights of the poor and needy.’
 We are called as Christians to stand up for justice, calling on those in positions of power to make decisions that protect the most vulnerable.

-We’re convinced that taking these commands seriously has to include playing our part in tackling the climate emergency.
+We’re convinced that taking these commands seriously includes playing our part in tackling the climate emergency.
 Our vision is for a better future: we want to see all people released from extreme poverty, even in communities where climate change is hitting hardest.
-We are committed to environmental sustainability across all that we do including in our internal operations, programmes, advocacy and influencing work.
+We are committed to environmental sustainability in all that we do – including in our internal operations, programmes, advocacy and influencing work.

 Tearfund’s longstanding commitment to environmental causes

-How we work on climate change and encourage environmental sustainability
+How we are responding to climate change and encouraging environmental sustainability

 Helping communities adapt to the changing climate